Remember last year when I mentioned my alter ego? The one I call Tina?

 Practical Info on Riding Camels at Wahiba Sands

-Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari and slept on the beach this night.
+Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari (UPDATE Jan 2018: the offered tour has since changed and looks like it now sleeps in desert camps instead of alone on the desert floor with no people around.
+Bediyah Safari is flexible though so I would ask if it’s possible to sleep independently in tents away from the resorts and hotel camps) and slept on the beach this night.
 Nearby “glamping” camps like the Desert Nights Camp and 1000 Nights Camp are great desert accommodation options if not on a tour.
 They both offer camel ride excursions and you can book directly through them if staying there.
 For those on their own it is legal to camp anywhere in the entire country – no permit necessary – so pitch a tent anywhere.

 What to Wear: life under the desert sun is hot so lightweight, albiet conservative clothes are best.
 Most camels are provided by local Bedouins so you should be respectful of their culture.
 A maxi dress is not recommended as you are straddling the camel!
 I loved my breathable lightweight cotton pants.